 God saved my physical life by allowing me to go to jail that day.
 But two weeks later he saved my soul.

-I am convinced and alarmed that many who think they are saved are not.
+I am convinced that many who think they are saved are not.
 I thought I was saved.
 I had no real reason why, I just figured since I knew the right words and I knew who Jesus was and went to church that I was saved.

 But I learned that day that only Christ can draw you to himself and to do that he must convince you of your need for him.
 God had to prove to me that I was lost before he could save me.